-If you ever want to make a cherry pie using Trader Joe’s Dark Morello Cherries, here’s an easy and fairly quick recipe.
-It’s a cherry crumb pie, which in this case means a regular pastry crust, a cherry filling and a crumb topping.
+If you ever want to make a cherry crumb pie using Aldi's or Trader Joe's Dark Morello Cherries, here's an easy and fairly quick recipe.
+It's a crumb pie, which in this case means a regular pastry crust, a cherry filling and a crumb topping.

 The cherry filling is made with Aldi or Trader Joe's Dark Morello Cherries, which are relatively inexpensive and available all year long.
 I use this as both pie filling and as a topping for cheesecakes.

 And here's a cherry crumb pie that's ready to eat!
 Sorry about the bad lighting.
 I took these photos at night and don't have a lighting studio set up.